rern/RuneOS/imagefile.md

 - Once start RuneAudio+R successfully

 - Optional for default image:
-	- expand root partition on initial boot
+	- expand root partition on initial boot (any custom commands or scripts can be appended to the file)
 	- reset mirror list
 	- remove non-default files
 	- remove journal logs